Guruvayur Sri Krishna Temple

 Security Arrangements

 Devotees have to go through security checks at the entry point.
-They are scanned for dangerous or suspicious objects.
-Mobile phones, cameras and other electronic gadgets are prohibited.
-They can be deposited in lockers at a nominal cost.
-Photography and videography are strictly forbidden.
+Mobile phones, cameras and other electronic gadgets are taboo.
+You can deposit the items in lockers at a nominal cost.
+Photography and videography are strictly illegal.

 Devotees throng the temple on weekends and holidays.
 We reached the temple on a Sunday afternoon and had to stand in barricaded queues for two hours to earn an entry.
 Even at 3:00 am for Nirmalyam, there were long queues.